 For a quick tutorial on using the widget generator, see How to Scaffold a Widget with the Yeoman Widget Generator.

 This information is also covered in Expert Series: Kickstart Your Widget Development.

 Widgets have the ability to get data from the Runtime, manipulate objects, show validations, and set references.
 This is done through the Client API.
 For the latest version of the this API, see Client API.

 Mendix has a specific way of configuring your widget through the use of an XML file.
 For more information and an example, see WidgetName in the AppStoreWidgetBoilerplate repository.

-For the full reference on writing a widget XML, see the How to Use XML in Widget Development.
+For the full reference on writing a widget XML, see the Build Widgets with XML.

 The Yeoman widget generator ships two versions of a boilerplate created by Mendix.
 The source code for this boilerplate is available in the AppStoreWidgetBoilerplate repository.

 4 Further Reading

 This category of how-to’s presents in-depth information on how to build your own widgets.
 A few more tips are below.

 Most of the widgets in the Mendix App Store are open-source and available on GitHub.
 You can find the View on GitHub link on the right side of the App Store screen: